Disclaimer Statement

 Your rights and choices

-Seeing your information
+Accessing your information

 We will respond to your request for access to your record as soon as possible.
 If we are not able to respond within 30 days, we will contact you and let you know in writing the reason for the delay.
-If we cannot give you access for reasons such as those outlined above, we will notify you within 30 days, if at all possible.
+If we cannot give you access for reasons such as those outlined above, we will notify you within 30 days, if possible.
 A written notice will explain why we cannot give you access to some or all of your record.

 Correcting your record

-Requests for corrections apply to factual information and not to any professional opinions or observations made in good faith.
+Note that requests for corrections apply to factual information and not to any professional opinions or observations made in good faith.
 We are obligated to correct personal health information where it is demonstrated, to our satisfaction, that the record is in fact inaccurate or incomplete and where the necessary information to correct the record is provided.
 Any changes will be done carefully so the original record remains visible or by ensuring that the corrected version is readily available.

-In some situations (e.g., in matters of professional opinion and observation, or with respect to information created by others), we may not be able to make a correction and will let you know the reason.
+If we cannot make the requested correction, we will let you know the reason.
 If you choose, you can attach a statement of disagreement to your record indicating any correction you requested that was not made.
-You can also ask to have this statement made available to those who see the record.
+You can also ask to have this statement made available to those who access the record or to whom the record is disclosed.

 Who you can talk to about your decisions or concerns

-If you have any questions or concerns, or if you would like to see or correct any of your personal health information, then please speak directly to the staff person who has been involved in the provision of your care.
+If you have any questions or concerns, or if you would like to see or correct any of your personal health information, please speak directly to the staff person who has been involved in the provision of your care.
 We want to resolve concerns directly with you.

 UWaterloo privacy contact persons